project-error/projecterror.dev/docs/npwd/start/Installation.md

 :::note

-If you're the message `playerJoining was not safe for net` means that you need to update artifacts!
+If you're seeing the message `playerJoining was not safe for net` means that you need to update artifacts!
 :::